-Your smartphone may be smarter than you think.
+Your smartphone may be more intelligent than you think.
 When these devices first hit the market, third-party manufacturers designed apps to make the most of their capabilities.

 If you want to use your phone as a flashlight or scanner, there’s an app for that.
 The thing is, these programs take up room on your phone and many have become redundant thanks to tools being added with updates.
 The services also have ulterior motives, such as data collection.
 Tap or click here to see which common apps you can delete right now.